Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What do you consider unique to those doing business in your country?

-With certain limited exceptions, most employment in the United States is on an at-will basis, meaning that the employer or the employee can terminate the working relationship at any time, as long as the reasons are lawful.
+With certain limited exceptions, most employment in the United States is on an at-will basis, meaning that the employer or the employee can terminate a non-contractual working relationship at any time and for any reason or no reason, as long as the reasons are lawful.

 Is there any general advice you would give in the employment area?